fieldtrip/website/development/guideline/code.md

 ### Figure handles and Handle Graphics 2

-From Matlab 2014b onwards, Mathworks introduced a new way of figure handling as a standard called Handle Graphics 2 (HG2).
+From Matlab 2014b onwards, MathWorks introduced a new way of figure handling as a standard called Handle Graphics 2 (HG2).
 While in former Matlab versions, a figure handle could be treated as a double variable, this is not the case for HG2 anymore, where figure handles are objects.
 These figure handle objects can, however, be casted to double.
 Thus, an initialization of a graphics handle cannot be done by setting it to \[], 0 or 1 anymore.

 It is good practice in FieldTrip to name a figure according to the function that created it and the data that was put in.
 Due to HG2, a proper (i.e. compatible) code for this is